-Flemming.
-ALSO-By virtue of a writ of Venditioni Exponas, issued out of the same court and tome directed, all defendant sinterest in a certain tract of land, situate in Chest township, Clearfield county, surveyed on warrant to Matthirs Slough, bounded by lands surveyed in the name of Matthirs Barton, Jacob Graff, George Graff and George Ross, containing 500 acres, more or less having about 10 acres cleared and a cabin home thereon.-Seized and taken in execution and be sold as the property of William Tucker.
-ALSO-A certain tract of and situate in Beccaria township, containing 10 acres, beginning at an old maple, thence north 8d deg. west 35 perches to an old hemlock, thence by Philip Gloninger s.
-70 perches to a hemlock, hence by residue of Geo.
-Moore survey and John Accahen east 235 perches to a hemlock, north 81 prehes to a post and white oak, south 87 deg. west laland sold Moses Robeson 184 perches to a hemiok, south 38 deg. west 31 perches to a pine, nort!
-69 deg. west 10 perches, perches to a pine, north 59 deg, west 10 perches, north 25 deg, east 20 or 25 perches to place of beginning, on waich is exeted a saw-mill and dwelling house, with about 0 acres cleared, being part of surveys in name of John McCahan and George Moore.-Seized and taken in execution and to be sold as the property & Caleb Copenhaber.
+Also-By virtue of a writ of Venditioni Expo zs, issued out of the same court, and to me direc ted, all defendant's interest in a certain tract of land, situate in Chest township, Clearfield county, surveyed on warrant to Matthias Slough, bounded by lands surveyed in the name of Matthias Barton, Jacob Graff, George Graff and George Ross, con-taining 500 acres, more or less, having about 10 aeres cleared and a cabin house thereon. - Seizee and taken in execution and to be sold as the property of William Tucker.

-Also-A certain tract of land situate in Chest township, containing 2 acres, more or less, with log house and shop acreon erected.-Seized and taken in excention and to be sold as the property of Jonas Markle.
+ALSO-A certain tract of land situate in Beeca ria township, containing 100 acres, beginning at an old maple, thence north 883 deg, west 35 perches to an old hemlock, thence by Philip Gloninger s.
+70 perches to a hemlock, thence by residue of Geo.
+Moore survey and John McCahen east 235 perche to a hemlock, north 81 perches to a post and white oak, south 87 deg. west by land sold Moses Robeson 184 perches to a hemlock, south 38 deg. west 31 perches to a pine, north 69 deg. west 19 perches. north 25 deg. east 20 or 25 perches to place of ginning, on which is erected a saw-mill and dwelling house, with about 10 acres cleared being part of surveys in name of John McCahan and George Moore.-Seized and taken in execution and to be sold as the property of Caleb Copenhaber.

-ALSO-Two certain tracts of land situate in Braly township, the firs containing 50 acres of which about 35 are cleared, with a house, barn and other out-buildings, and a thriving orchard, now in occupancy of George Shucker, bounded by lands of Wise, Gower, Bonsull and others.
-The one piece containing 95 acres, more or less, about 75 acres of which are cleared with a house, barn and other out-buildings, and an orchard thereon, bounded by lands of Zilliox Ourandt, and others, and now in the occupancy of Michael Shucker - Seized and taken in execution and to be sold as the property of the property of Elliott McCracken.
-ALSO-A certain tract of land situate in Ferguson township, containing 200 acres, having erected thereon two log houses, log barn, with about 70 acres cleared and under fence.
-Seized and taken in execution and to be sold as the property of Jane, John M. and George W. Scott, Nancy Young and Greenwood Young.
-At so-A certain tract of land situate in
+ALSO-A certain tract of land situate in Chest township, containing 2 acres, more or less, with log house and shop thereon erected.-Seized and taken in execution and to be sold as the property of Jonas Markle.

-Michael Shucker and Geo.
+ALSO-Two certain tracts of land situate in Bray township, the first containing 50 acres of which about 35 are cleared, with a house, barn and other out-buildings, and a thriving orehard, now in occupancy of George Shucker, bounded by lands of Wise, Gower, Bonsall and others.
+The one piece containing 95 acres, more or less, about 75 acres of which are cleared, with a house, barn and other out-buildings, and an orchard thereon, bounded by lands of Zilliox.
+Our andt, and others, and now in the occupancy of Michael Shucker -Seized and taken in execution and to be sold as the property of Michael Shucker and Geo.
 Shucker, deceased.

-Also-All the fight, title and interest of defendant in, to and for a certain tract of land situate in Bell township, bounded as follows, by lands of Mrs. M'Cracken heirs of Geo.
-Ross, Nelson Young and others, containing 50 acres, and having a log house erected thereon, and about 15 acres cleared -Seized and taken in execution and to be sold as to be sold as the property of Moses Pearce.
+At 80-All the right, title and interest of defendant in, to and for a certain tract of land situate in Bell township, bounded as follows, by lands of Mrs. M'Craeken, heirs of Geo.
+Ross, Nelson Young and others, containing 50 acres, and having a log house creeted thereon, and about 15 acres cleared -Seized and taken in execution and to be sold as the property of Elliott McCracken ALSO-A certain tract of land situate in Ferguson township, containing 200 acres, having erected thereon two log houses, log barn, with about 70 a eres cleared and under fence.
+Seized and taken in execution and to be sold as the property of Jane.